 If you’d like to know how to develop an Uber-like app for a logistics business, catch a ride with us as we explore this branch of on-demand transport and delivery services.

 Recently, we described the process of developing an app for on-demand grocery delivery services.
 Before that, we shared an article about building food delivery apps.
 Today, we’ll tackle the not-yet-too-crowded category of logistics mobile apps.
-Hop on and let’s go.
+Let's look at the logistics app development in more detail.

 - Why the trucking industry needs mobile apps